educatio2-neducatio/checklists/README.md

 ==========

 Processes as Checklists at Solved
-This repo is public feel free to add suggestions.
+This repo is public.
+Feel free to add suggestions.
 We are trying to improve our processes every day.

 Tech checklists
 ---------------